The Center for Veterans and Veteran Family Services

 CHAPTER 32 VEAP (Post-Vietnam Era Veterans Educational Assistance Program)

-- VEAP is available for veterans who first entered active duty between January 1, 1977 and June 30, 1985, and elected to make contributions from their military pay to participate in this education benefit program.
+- The VEAP benefit is eligible for veterans that entered active duty between January 1st, 1977 and June 30th, 1985 - and elected to make contributions from their military pay to participate within the program.